Stu Peppard Arena Replacement

 The design for the new arena will target a Leadership in Energy and Environmental Design (LEED) Gold approach.

-Once complete, the new arena will be an upgraded, modern facility with improved accessibility, capacity and energy efficiency.
+Modern facility with improved accessibility, capacity and energy efficiency

 Impact